-Section 3.3 How can you find out if a specific drug is on the Drug List?
+Section 3.2 How can you find out if a specific drug is on the "Drug List?"

-You have three ways to find out:
+You have four ways to find out:

-- 1. Check the most recent Drug List we provided electronically.
-(Please note: The Drug List we provide includes information for the covered drugs that are most commonly used by our members.
-However, we cover additional drugs that are not included in the provided Drug List.
-If one of your drugs is not listed in the Drug List, you should visit our website or contact Customer Service at 833.939.0983 to find out if we cover it.) - 2.
-Visit the plan's website (priorityhealth.com/dsnpplan23).
-The Drug List on the website is always the most current. - 3.
-Call Customer Service at 833.939.0983 to find out if a particular drug is on the plan's Drug List or to ask for a copy of the list.
+- 1. Check the most recent "Drug List" we provided electronically.
+(Please note: The "Drug List" we provide includes information for the covered drugs that are most commonly used by our members.
+However, we cover additional drugs that are not included in the provided "Drug List."
+If one of your drugs is not listed in the "Drug List," you should visit our website or contact Customer Service to find out if we cover it.) - 2.
+Visit the plan's website (priorityhealth.com/dsnpplan24).
+The "Drug List" on the website is always the most current. - 3.
+Call Customer Service to find out if a particular drug is on the plan's "Drug List" or to ask for a copy of the list. - 4.
+Use the plan's "Real-Time Benefit Tool"